MM2-0/Kvaesitso/readme.md

 features just create a new pull request.
 If you plan to implement any (bigger) new features, please create an issue first so we can discuss if and how this feature should be implemented.

-If you want to help translating, go to the [Weblate project instance](https://i18n.mm20.de/engage/kvaesitso/).
+If you want to help translating, see [how to translate the project.](./i18n/readme.md)

 <a href="https://i18n.mm20.de/engage/kvaesitso/">
 <img src="https://i18n.mm20.de/widgets/kvaesitso/-/287x66-grey.png" alt ="Translation Status">